fluteijn-utrecht/KISS-Elastic-Sync/README.md

 - Vraag/antwoord combinaties (VAC)

 ## Commands
+Examples of how to schedule a cron job in Kubernetes with these arguments [can be found here](deploy)
 | Arguments | Description |
 | --- | --- |
 | No arguments | Sync SDG Producten |